orchest/orchest/docs/source/quickstart.rst

 General workflow in Orchest
 ---------------------------

-1. Build your pipeline.
+1. *Build your pipeline*.
 Visually build your pipeline: create, drag and connect steps.

-2. Write your code.
+2. *Write your code*.
 Use your editor of choice or use the integrated JupyterLab environment in Orchest.

-3. Run your pipeline.
+3. *Run your pipeline*.
 Happy with your implementation?
 Go back to the pipeline view and run your pipeline.

-4. Check your output (either inside your notebook or the logs view for scripts).
+4. *Check your output*.
+This can be done either through the "logs" view or directly inside your notebook.

 Your first project
 ------------------
-You can follow the next example.
+We will go through an example project showing you how to build a pipeline in Orchest.

 Launch Orchest: